Vandebron/mpyl/README-usage.md

 MPyL can be configured through a file that adheres to the `mpyl_config.yml` [schema](https://vandebron.github.io/mpyl/schema/mpyl_config.schema.yml).
-Which configuration fields need to be set depends on your usecase.
+Which configuration fields need to be set depends on your use case.
 The error messages that you encounter while using the cli may guide you through the process.
 Note that the included `mpyl_config.example.yml` is just an example.